 – The term of occupancy

-– A promise to notify resident (or resident’s legal representative) in event of any change, at least 30 days prior
+– A promise to notify the resident 30 days in advance of any changes

 – Transfer or eviction criteria and process

 – Procedure for filing a grievance